 Ask for recent references and contact them; inquire whether the job was completed on time and for the price quoted as well as whether the work area was left clean and whether your property incurred any damage.
 Ask whether former customers were happy with the work performed and have remained satisfied.
 Do not limit yourself to just former customers, however.
 Check the company’s Better Business Bureau rating and review posts about the company on social media sites or in forums.
 Contact suppliers and ask what they can tell you about each roofer you are considering.
 Your state’s consumer affairs office or licensing bureau may be able to give you information on unresolved complaints, while the secretary of state might have information on how long the company has been in business under its current name.
 Ask contractors for proof of liability and workers’ compensation insurance.

 4. Get everything in writing — and make sure that the written words match the verbal promises.

 In other words, if the contractor tells you that the price includes new underlayment, make sure it is listed in the quote details.
 If the contractor tells you that he and his crew will work weekends or holidays if necessary to complete your job on time at no additional cost to you, get it in writing.
 Make sure that you get a legible copy of everything you sign, and make sure that the contractor has also signed your copies.

 For many people, having a new roof installed is something they experience only two or three times during their lives.
 Products, methods and technologies may have changed since your last roof.
 A reputable roofer will be happy to answer any questions you might have, so do not hesitate to ask.

 Alpha Roofing has been serving Central Texas customers with a wide range of roofing services with over 35 years of experience.
 We have highly trained and experienced crews who are committed to offering superior work at competitive prices.
-In addition to roofing, we also offer siding and gutter installation, chimney repairs and skylight installation.
+In addition to roofing, we also offer siding, chimney repairs and skylight installation.
 Submit our online form to request a free quote, or call 512-777-1086 to discuss your project.